 Alexander Proudlock was born in Newcastle Upon-Tyne in 1992.
-He studied his Degree in Composition and Performance with Dr David Horne at the Royal Northern College of Music, Manchester, before completing a Master's in Composition at the Royal Academy of Music under Christopher Austin.
+He studied his degree in Composition and Performance with Dr David Horne in Manchester at the Royal Northern College of Music, before completing a master's in Composition at the Royal Academy of Music in London under the Tony Award winning orchestrator Christopher Austin.

-Proudlock's music has been included in events and festivals such as BBC Radio 3's New Choral Music, in which his work 'Dirge of December' for choir was broadcast from St. Paul's Church, London, his work 'Candlelight Whispers' was premiered at the Barnabas Music Festival and performed by acclaimed cellist Jonathan Bloxham, and his setting of Psalm 118 Open To Me The Gates will be premiered in Manchester by the Sunday Boys Choir in Summer 2019.
-In addition, his music has been performed by members of the BBC Symphony Orchestra, the Liverpool Philharmonic Orchestra and the Manchester Camerata.
+Proudlock's music has been included in events and festivals such as BBC Radio 3's New Choral Music, in which his work 'Dirge of December' for choir was broadcast from St. Paul's Church, London, his work 'Candlelight Whispers' was premiered at the Barnabas Music Festival and performed by acclaimed cellist Jonathan Bloxham.
+In addition, his music has been performed by members of the BBC Symphony Orchestra, the BBC Singers, CHROMA, the Liverpool Philharmonic Orchestra and the Manchester Camerata.

 He also continues to support emerging talent and is honorary composer for the international performer competition New Stars and member of the London Film Institute.
 Proudlock's honours and awards include the Leverhulme Artists Award and the Sunday for Sammy Trust.